cbcrg/tcoffee/docs/tcoffee_technical_documentation.rst

  - **-maximise** [Unsupported]

  - **-do_self**
-**Default: No**
 *This flag causes the extension to carried out within the sequences (as opposed to between sequences).
 This is necessary when looking for internal repeats with Mocca.*

  - **-weight**
-Common usage: **-weight=<winsimN, sim or sim_<matrix_name or matrix_file> or <integer value>** *Default: -weight=sim*
-*Weight defines the way alignments are weighted when turned into a library.
-Overweighting can be obtained with the OW<X> weight mode.*
-*winsimN indicates that the weight assigned to a given pair will be equal to the percent identity within a window of 2N+1 length centered on that pair.
+Common usage: **-weight=<winsimN, sim or sim_<matrix_name or matrix_file> or <integer value>**; *Default: -weight=sim*; *Weight defines the way alignments are weighted when turned into a library.
+Overweighting can be obtained with the OW<X> weight mode*; *winsimN indicates that the weight assigned to a given pair will be equal to the percent identity within a window of 2N+1 length centered on that pair.
 For instance winsim10 defines a window of 10 residues around the pair being considered.
 This gives its own weight to each residue in the output library.
 In our hands, this type of weighting scheme has not provided any significant improvement over the standard sim value.*

 ::